smartmind-team/thanosql-docs/docs/en/getting_started/paas/workspace/query_manager.md

 ### **Database Explorer**

-View schema and table configuration information of the workspace database.
-Each workspace provides default 'public' and temporary result tables.
-Queries that do not specify a schema refer to tables in the 'public' schema.
-Any queries with results in tabular form are saved in temporary result tables with arbitrary names.
-This allows you to reuse previous table execution results at any time.
+The Database Explorer shows the schema and table configuration information of the workspace database.
+Each workspace provides a default 'public' schema and temporary result tables.
+Queries that do not specify a schema refer to tables in the 'public' schema by default. �Additionally, table results are saved as temporary result tables with arbitrary names.
+This allows you to reuse and view previous table execution results.

 #### **Table Information**